 Please find detailed information on the concentrations webpage.

 At what times will Global Health classes be offered?

 Almost all core courses are offered during weekday evenings.
 Times of concentration/elective courses vary, but students have flexibility to select them accordingly.

 Will students be able to enroll in the Master of Science in Global Health program part-time?

 Yes, we enroll part-time students!
-However, please be advised that the Field Research Module, which requires a minimum 12-week applied field research work abroad, cannot be waived, and that some concentration courses may only be offered during the daytime hours.
+Click here to learn more about the part-time track.
+Please be advised that the Field Research Module, which requires a minimum 12-week applied field research work abroad, cannot be waived, and that some concentration courses may only be offered during the daytime hours.